-It is not normal to have a period during pregnancy because pregnancy interrupts the menstrual cycle.
-The internal lining of the uterus does not shed, because it is necessary for the baby’s development.
+It is not normal to have a period while pregnant, because pregnancy usually interrupts the menstrual cycle.
+The internal lining of the uterus does not shed, as this tissue is necessary for the baby’s development.

-Bleeding during pregnancy can have several causes depending on the stage of your pregnancy.
+Bleeding during pregnancy can occur for several reasons, depending on the stage of your pregnancy.

 The most common causes of bleeding during pregnancy are: